|

 Chances are already the ego is advising, "I know enough.
 There are

+more important things to attend to now."
 If so, simply thank the ego and gift yourself some time to browsing the Compassionate

 Curriculum and the Sustainability Principle index.